celer-network/sgn/test/e2e/manual/docs/export_migrate.md

 sgnd unsafe-reset-all --config ../../../docker-volumes/node0/sgncli/config/sgn.toml --home ../../../docker-volumes/node0/sgnd # Repeat for all nodes
 ```

+5. Update `chain_id` in `../../../docker-volumes/nodeX/sgncli/config/sgn.toml` to the chain-id in the new genesis

-5. Restart all nodes:
+6. Restart all nodes:

 ```sh
 go run localnet.go -upall
 ```

-6. Modify `../../../docker-volumes/nodeX/sgncli/config/sgn.toml` files and remove
+7. Modify `../../../docker-volumes/nodeX/sgncli/config/sgn.toml` files and remove
    `eth.monitor_start_block`, so that future restarts will not try to monitor past events.